wp-plugins/microblog-poster/readme.txt

 You only have to configure your social network accounts. **Multiple Accounts per social site supported.**
 Possibility to nicely format the update message per account, **shortcodes supported**.

-**Logs are now generated** on new blog post for each configured social network account.
+**Logs are generated** on new blog post for each configured social network account.
 Easily follow the automated posting process from **MicroblogPoster**'s logs section and debug your configuration if needed.

 **Currently supported microblogging/bookmarking sites**